[Fiction on the blog.]

 “The flyer says it a Gentleman’s Club,” I said disingenuously.
 I know what Gentleman’s Club means.

-“Not many gentleman in there,” he said, thrusting a flyer into the hands of a couple walking by.
+“Not many gentlemen in there,” he said, thrusting a flyer into the hands of a couple walking by.
 The man looked at it.
 The woman took it from him and crumpled it up as she let it fall to the ground.

 OK, I figured if this kid wanted to have this conversation, I’d have it with him.